SSWConsulting/SSW.Rules.Content/rules/the-best-dependency-injection-container/rule.md

 IoC containers are powerful tools that implement the IoC principle and automate the process of dependency resolution and object instantiation.
 They serve as central repositories of services and manage the lifecycle of objects.
 Some popular IoC containers in the .NET ecosystem include StructureMap, Autofac, Castle Winsdor, Ninject, Unity.
 At SSW we recommend using [.NET built-in Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) as default.
 Read more on [Dependency injection in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0).

 However, in larger applications, manually registering dependencies can become cumbersome and easy to forget.
-In those cases, we recommend using [Scrutor](https://github.com/khellang/Scrutor) or [NetCore.AutoRegisterDi](https://github.com/JonPSmith/NetCore.AutoRegisterDi).
-They themselves aren't DI containers, but they work on top of the .NET built-in Dependency Injection capabilities and add assembly scanning to automatically register discovered types.
+In those cases, we recommend using [Scrutor](https://github.com/khellang/Scrutor).
+While it isn't a DI container itself, it works on top of the .NET built-in Dependency Injection capabilities and adds assembly scanning to automatically register discovered types.

 <!--endintro-->